Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 Step 3 — Fuzzy BWM (Criterion Weights)

 Best-Worst Method (Guo & Zhao, 2017) with fuzzy linguistic comparisons.
 Expert panel (n=5–7) identifies best and worst criteria, then compares others pairwise.
 Yields criterion weights with explicit consistency check (ξ*).
-Two weight profiles: one per scenario.
+Three weight profiles: one per scenario.

 Step 4 — Fuzzy TOPSIS (Basin Ranking)